guitarvydas/t2t/README.md

 		- 'main' is the tab-name of the main diagram (see the diagram above, see t2t.drawio (use the draw.io editor https://app.diagrams.net))
 		- 't2t.drawio.json' is a json-ified version of the semantically interesting parts of the t2t diagram, created by the das2json tool
 		- 'transpile.drawio.json' is a json-ified version of the semantically interesting parts of some library code used by this tool, created by the das2json tool

+# Odin
+- The main workhorse of this tool is the Transpile component, found in the standard library for 0D.
+- The Transpile component works in the Odin version of 0D (in fact, Transpile was developed with Odin0D).
+- I haven't tested this t2t tool with Odin0D, but, I believe that it will, also, work with Odin0D.
+The .ohm and .rwr files should require no porting for use with Odin0D.

 I am happy to answer questoins: find me on Discord https://discord.gg/UJWjhFJN